yukaFUNAMI/THM_Writeup/Pickle Rick.md

 3rd ingredients: fleeb juice
 ```

 😄Happy hacking.
-Thank you for your time
+Thank you for your time.